SEO for SaaS companies is driving exponential growth.

-So as we jump into our not-so-secret 8 steps of a successful SaaS SEO strategy, remember that it’s an ongoing process.
+So as we jump into our not-so-secret 8 steps of a successful SaaS SEO strategy, remember that SEO for SaaS is an ongoing process.
 There’s no magic spell to achieve exponential growth in one day with a one-dimensional strategy.

 8 steps of building a SaaS SEO strategy

-SEO for SaaS and SEO for creative agencies are quite similar to this approach.
+SEO for SaaS and creative agencies is similar to this approach.
 In both cases, you must decide which go-to-market approach you prioritize: self-serve, small business, or enterprise.
 This will help determine which SEO metrics and KPIs to focus on.

 For example, if your goal is to increase the number of qualified signups and activations, you would focus on different metrics than if your goal is to increase the number of qualified pipelines and closed deals.

 The uniqueness of SaaS content marketing and scaling depends on being specific.
-The more specific your goals, the easier it gets to scale them and tailor your strategy.
+The more detailed your goals, the easier it gets to scale them and tailor your strategy.

 Every digital marketing strategy follows a customer awareness framework.
-However, for a SaaS SEO and content marketing strategy, you need to know that it’s all about user problems and personas.
+However, for a SaaS SEO and content marketing strategy, you must know it’s all about user problems and personas.

-To help your SaaS business stand out among the competition, you need to know your target customers and their problems.
-Once you know this, you can create a strategy to put your service right in front of them when they’re looking for it.
+To help your SaaS business stand out, you need to know your target customers and their problems.
+Once you know this, you can create a strategy to put your service right before them when they’re looking for it.

-Remember that user personas and their problems can be different at different stages of awareness.
+Remember that user personas and their problems can differ at different awareness stages.
 You can consider this approach with the following outcome in mind: